aadilmallick/my-notes-docusaurus/docs/devops/08-kubernetes.md

 Each worker node has three components:

 1. **kubelet**: this is an agent that runs on every worker node and it makes sure that containers in a pod are running and healthy.
 It communicates directly with the API server component in the control plane to monitor newly created pods.
-	- An agent that runs on each node in a Kubernetes cluster, ensuring containers in a pod are running and healthy while communicating with the API server in the control plane to maintain the desired state of the node
 2. **container runtime**: Once kubelet verifies a new pod is ready to go, it builds and starts the containers in the pod spec using the **Container runtime interface** (CRI), which enables the Kubelet to create containers with supported container engines.
 	- Pulls container images, creates and manages containers, and ensures they run properly and securely as directed by the Kubernetes control plane
 3. **kube proxy**: offers a proxy between pods and services running in a worker node to the API server in the control plane so that pods and services within the same cluster can communicate with each other.
 	- A network proxy that runs on each node in a Kubernetes cluster, maintaining network rules and enabling communication between pods and services within the node and the control plane, while also communicating directly with the kube-apiserver
+##### Kubelet

+Kubelet is an agent that runs on each node in a Kubernetes cluster, ensuring containers in a pod are running and healthy while communicating with the API server in the control plane to maintain the desired state of the node.

+##### Container Runtime

+The container runtime uses a container engine to run containers within a pod, and the kubelet communicates with the CRI (container runtime interface) to control the container runtime and request container management operations to be executed.

+##### Kube proxy

+The kube-proxy component is a network proxy on each node.
+It maintains network rules to allow communication to your pods, which is the basis of the service resource in Kubernetes.

+#### Core objects

+- **Pod**: a pod is the smallest and most fundamental deployable unit, which represents a single instance of a running process.
+	- A pod encapsulates one or more tightly coupled containers that share storage and network resources.
+	- The most common pattern is one container per pod.
+- **replica set**: its purpose is to ensure that a specified number of identical pods, called replicas, are running at any given time.
+- **deployment**: a deployment is an abstraction over replica sets, making it a higher-level object that manages replica sets and their life cycles:
+	- Provides declarative updates to pods
+	- Handles rolling updates and rollbacks
+	- Deployments are the standard way to manage stateless applications.
+- **service**: a service provides a stable endpoint to access a logical set of pods, which means it can target pods via a label or selector and then provide a stable DNS name that they can refer to statically without the fragility of IP addresses changing.
+	- Since pods are ephemeral and their IP addresses change, we use services to provide a stable endpoint to forward traffic to those pods.
+	- Services provide a stable virtual IP address called a cluster IP and also a DNS name that is static and unchanging.
+	- Traffic to a service is automatically load-balanced to the backend pods.
+- **namespace**: namespaces provide a mechanism for isolating groups of resources within a single cluster.
+	- They are a way to divide cluster resources between multiple namespaces, ensuring that resource names must be unique within a namespace but not across them because resources are always sectioned into the namespace that they are in

 #### The full flow